mathjax/MathJax-test/README.txt

 statistics on the tests.

 Some failed tests provide an AssertionError with base64 screenshots of the test pages.
-To visualize them, open tools/reftest-analyzer.xhtml and paste the the "REFTEST TEST-..."
+To visualize them, open reftest-analyzer.xhtml and paste the the "REFTEST TEST-..."
 AssertionError string.
 You can also use the "Browse" button to load the html page and see all the results at once.